apache/storm/RELEASING.md

 3. Wait at least 24 hrs. for the mirrors to catch up.

 4. Check out the [storm-site](https://github.com/apache/storm-site) repository, and follow the README to generate release specific documentation for the site.
 Compose a new blog post announcement for the new release.
 Update the downloads page.
-Finally commit and push the site as described in the storm-site README to publish the site.
+Finally, commit and push the site as described in the storm-site README to publish the site.

+5. Update `doap_Storm.rdf` with the new release version.

-5. Announce the new release to dev@storm.apache.org, user@storm.apache.org, and announce@apache.org.
+6. Announce the new release to dev@storm.apache.org, user@storm.apache.org, and announce@apache.org.
 You will need to use your @apache.org email to do this.

-6. Delete any outdated releases from the https://dist.apache.org/repos/dist/release/storm/ repository.
+7. Delete any outdated releases from the https://dist.apache.org/repos/dist/release/storm/ repository.
 See [when to archive](http://www.apache.org/legal/release-policy.html#when-to-archive).

-7. Delete any outdated releases from the storm-site releases directory, and republish the site.
+8. Delete any outdated releases from the storm-site releases directory, and republish the site.

-8. Tweet, promote, celebrate. ;) Annoucement email can be sent to announce@apache.org using the following template:
+9. Tweet, promote, celebrate. ;) Annoucement email can be sent to announce@apache.org using the following template:

 ```agsl
 Subject: [ANNOUNCE] Apache Storm [VERSION] Released